Health and Insurance

 In case of emergency and incident

-Emergency numbers
+Emergency Numbers

-From a French phone
+From a French telephone

 15 : Emergency medical assistance service (SAMU)